Which is the best backlit eReader?

 For the GlowLight, the move to a Paperwhite-equalling display is a big improvement on its predecessor, and the 'Ghosting' that the previously model suffered from has been eliminated.
 The new Carta E-ink screen on the Paperwhite, though, aims to improve contrast and to make text appear blacker than on the last-gen Paperwhite.
 When you compare it to the GlowLight, those blacks do look more impressive on the Amazon e-reader, as do the more accurate white backgrounds to create a better-balanced display.

 It doesn't take long to notice the difference in touchscreen performance either.
 While the Paperwhite uses a more common capacitive display, the GlowLight uses infrared technology.
 The responsiveness and reaction to screen interactions is a little slower on the Nook GlowLight.
 It won't ruin the e-reading experience altogether, but it could definitely be better.

 Kindle Paperwhite vs Nook GlowLight: Storage and Connectivity

 Kindle Paperwhite: Free cloud storage, 1GB for 1,000 books, 3G and Wi-Fi options

 NOOK GlowLight: Free cloud storage, 2GB for 2,000 books, Wi-Fi option

-The GlowLight is only available in a Wi-Fi model although that might not be a problem for readers who prefer to stock up on books when they are at home or work.
-The 3G Kindle Paperwhite model does cost £60 more than the Wi-Fi only Paperwhite though the mobile data connectivity is free and works for downloading and using the experimental web browser.
+The GlowLight is only available in a Wi-Fi model, although that might not be a problem for readers who prefer to stock up on books when they're at home or work.
+The 3G Kindle Paperwhite model does cost £60 more than the Wi-Fi-only Paperwhite, though the mobile data connectivity is free and works for downloading and using the experimental web browser.

 Nook GlowLight: 2.5 million ebooks including newspapers and magazines